scindex/scindex/scindex.md

 ### Section: S99 - Provisional SYSTEM SERVICES Section
 _A temporary holding section for SYSTEM SERVICES components that do not fit into any other defined section.
 Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **S9900**: Provisional SYSTEM SERVICES Section Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisional SYSTEM SERVICES Section section.

 - **S9999**: Uncategorized SYSTEM SERVICES Component
   - *Description*: A provisional item for a component in the SYSTEM SERVICES division that lacks a formal section or item category.
 Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: C - APPLICATION CORE
 *This division contains the primary business logic, algorithms, and unique functional components of the software.*

+### Section: C00 - APPLICATION CORE Summary
+_A high-level summary of the entire APPLICATION CORE division._

+- **C0000**: Overall APPLICATION CORE Summary
+  - *Description*: A document that provides a high-level summary, architectural vision, or guiding principles for the entire APPLICATION CORE division.

 ### Section: C01 - Business Logic
 _The core logic that encodes the real-world business rules and processes that the software is designed to automate._

+- **C0100**: Business Logic Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Business Logic section.

 - **C0110**: Rules Engines
   - *Description*: Systems that externalize business logic from application code, allowing rules to be defined and managed independently.